Dayaawsdevops/React-Todo/README.md

-### 4. Find the external IP of your service and navigate to it in your browser.
+### 4. Find the nodeport IP of your service and navigate to it in your browser.